Picovoice/porcupine/binding/nodejs/README.md

 ## Unit Tests

 Run `yarn` (or`npm install`) from the [binding/nodejs](https://github.com/Picovoice/porcupine/tree/master/binding/nodejs) directory to install project dependencies.
-This will also run a script to copy all of the necessary shared resources from the Porcupine repository into the package directory.
+This will also run a script to copy all the necessary shared resources from the Porcupine repository into the package directory.

 Run `yarn test` (or `npm run test`) from the [binding/nodejs](https://github.com/Picovoice/porcupine/tree/master/binding/nodejs) directory to execute the test suite.